 SECTION 1200.
 Franchises to Operate.

-No person, firm or corporation shall exercise any public utility franchise right or privilege in the City except insofar as he or it may be entitled to do so by direct grant by the Constitution of the State of California or of the United States of America, unless he or it shall have obtained a grant therefore in accordance with the provisions of this Article of this Charter and in accordance with the procedure prescribed by ordinance.
+No person, firm or corporation shall exercise any public utility franchise right or privilege in the City except insofar as they may be entitled to do so by direct grant by the Constitution of the State of California or of the United States of America, unless they shall have obtained a grant therefore in accordance with the provisions of this Article of this Charter and in accordance with the procedure prescribed by ordinance.
 Until such a procedural ordinance shall hereafter be adopted, the method provided by any law of the State relative to the granting of a franchise of the character of that for which application is being made shall apply.
 Nothing contained in this Article shall be construed to invalidate any lawful franchise heretofore granted nor to necessitate the obtaining of a new franchise for a use for which a franchise holder shall have a valid unexpired franchise.
 Nothing contained in this Article shall be construed as applying to or requiring the operators of refrigeration or storage utilities or the carriers of freight or passengers not operating over a fixed route to obtain a franchise to operate within the City unless required so to do by ordinance of the City of Watsonville.

 SECTION 1201.
 Authority to Grant Franchises.